 In this article, we’ll look at the benefits of blast-resistant modular buildings, which are one possible mitigation option for occupied buildings in a hazardous area.
 You may also want to consider other options, like blast-retrofitting existing buildings, or locating your buildings outside of the hazardous areas of your site.
 We pride ourselves on our knowledge of safety and blast resistance, and we share that whenever we can.

-Here Are Some of the Benefits of Using Blast-Resistant Modular Buildings in a Hazardous Work Site:
+Benefits of Using Blast-Resistant Modular Buildings in a Hazardous Work Site

 1. Staff, Equipment, and Assets are Protected During a Catastrophic Event